blaze/blaze/docs/source/overview.rst

     The most fundamental and most general multi-dimensional object in Blaze.
-    It has a "shape", although it should be noted that the Blaze Shape object is a very rich structure, beyond the standard "list of strides and offsets" which exists in Numpy and other dense, matrix-oriented libraries.
+    It has a "shape", although it should be noted that the Blaze Shape object is a very rich structure, beyond the standard "list of strides and offsets" which exists in NumPy and other dense, matrix-oriented libraries.

     The methods and operations available on DataSpace are related to selection, query, and reshape of the coordinate structure defined by the